-As well as a nice beginner’s park located on run 18 featuring beginners rails, boxes and airs, the main terrain park for intermediates to experts sits between the trees and has the nice addition of beanbags and sofas for relaxing and listing to fresh tunes.
+As well as a nice beginner’s park located on run 18 featuring beginner rails, boxes and airs, the main terrain park for intermediates to experts sits between the trees and has the nice addition of beanbags and sofas for relaxing and listing to fresh tunes.

 Terrain – experts

 Another gem tucked away in Patagonia.
 Cerro Bayo’s tree runs and easy to access backcountry bowls are some of the best around when the conditions are right.
 A short gondola ride (when operating) will get you to the increasing popular off-piste zone, Provinciales.

 If you want to get further out and into some true backcountry it is advised to go with a certified ski guide.
 You won’t be fighting for fresh tracks here and most of the slack country and backcountry runs loop back into the basin of the resort as long as you know the exit.

 Terrain – Intermediates

 Intermediate skiers and riders will find a trail system and a mix of on and off-piste terrain from wide open slopes to glades and tighter tree runs through the Lenga forest.
 The Cerro Bayo snowboard and ski schools offer certified local instructors.

 Beginners and non-skiers

 The ski center has a small zone for beginner skiers and snowboarders located at mid mountain, known as 1500.
 With outstanding views of the surrounding national parks, its an unforgettable place to learn to slide on snow.
 Not skiing?
 As well as snowshoeing, the resort hosts a few unusual activities for spectators such as snow-polo (yes, with horses) and extreme rugby.